JacksonLLee/cls-proceedings/readme.md

 1. A Unix-like environment

-   Since `cls-compile.py` is a command line tool, a Unix-like environment friendly with command line operations is preferable (if not required!).
-   Both Linux and Mac automatically satisfy this preference.
+   `cls-compile.py` is a command line tool out of the box.
+As of November 2016,
-   If you use Windows, something like Cygwin may be needed (not tested -- as of March 2016, all use cases of `cls-compile.py` have been on Linux and Mac only.)
+    all use cases of `cls-compile.py` have been on Unix-like environments only (Linux and Mac OS).
+Windows is not actively supported.
+(Cygwin and the like should work in principle, but not tested.)

 2. Python

-    Python 2 is recommended.
-If you would like to use Python 3, this tool also works as well, although there are known incompatibility issues between PyPDF2 (a package we need; see the next point) and Python 3.
-    More on this issue in [Dev notes](#dev-notes).
+    Python is required to run `cls-compile.py`.
+If you are on Linux or Mac OS, Python is readily available.
+Either Python 2 or 3 works with `cls-compile.py`.

-    Throughout this readme document, we use `python` to generically mean the Python command
+    Throughout this readme document, we use `python` to generically mean the Python command for your terminal.
-    you will use.
-Depending on how your Python distribution is set up on your system, your actual command may be `python`, `python2`, `python3`, or something else.
-    As of March 2016, all Linux and Mac machines that one likely uses have the `python` command point to the system's Python 2 interpreter by default.

 3. The Python package PyPDF2 (https://pypi.python.org/pypi/PyPDF2)